High Park Residential Rehabilitation Programme

 Where will my assessment be done?

 Assessments will be conducted over the phone.

 Can I access High Park from prison?

-Attendance is subject to additional criteria such as being granted permission to attend by the courts/prison service but MQI welcomes referrals form people in prison who feel they would like to address their substance misuse.
+Attendance is subject to additional criteria such as being granted permission to attend by the courts/prison service but MQI welcomes referrals from people in prison who feel they would like to address their substance misuse.
 The first step is linking in with the prison counsellors, who will fill in the appropriate forms, including doing the assessment.

 How long will I be waiting for a bed?

 Once we’ve reviewed the reports and if you meet the admission criteria and agree to maintain weekly contact with the staff at High Park, you will be moved to our ‘ready for admission’ waiting list.
 The time you spend on this waiting list depends on bed availability and the amount of people on the waiting list ahead of you when you apply.
 Some people will access the service within a matter of weeks while others could have to wait several months.
 We would keep you informed of progress and the expected time frame on a weekly basis.